felix11/OpenPCG/README.md

 OpenPCG
 =======

-Open source procedural generation project.
+And open source project for procedural content generation.